Detroit Stormwater Hub

 A one-stop resource for green stormwater infrastructure information in Detroit.

-Across Detroit, community groups, local nonprofits and city planners are implementing or supporting the implemention of green stormwater infrastructure as a way to improve stormwater management.
-Green stormwater infrastructure—the installation of plants, trees and permeable surfaces to help capture and slow stormwater runoff—provides numerous benefits, including reduced surface flooding and combined sewer overflows during heavy rain events as well as neighborhood beautification.
+Across Detroit, community groups, local nonprofits and city planners are implementing or supporting the implementation of green stormwater infrastructure as a way to improve stormwater management.
+Green stormwater infrastructure—the installation of plants, trees and permeable surfaces to help capture and slow stormwater runoff—provides numerous benefits.
+It can reduce surface flooding and combined sewer overflows during heavy rain events, it adds greenspace, and it beautifies the neighborhood.

-Yet, most of these projects are happening independently of one another, at various scales and using a variety of methods.
+Yet, most of these projects have historically happened independant of one another.
 Who is tracking all of this activity and monitoring progress?

-Enter the Detroit Stormwater Hub: a website and interactive map that will share information about green stormwater infrastructure projects across Detroit, as well as how to design and implement green stormwater infrastructure.
-Built by the Detroit community for the Detroit community, the Hub will feature local best practices, stories and resources.
+Enter the Detroit Stormwater Hub: a website and interactive map that shares information about green stormwater infrastructure projects across Detroit, and houses a collection of community-informed resources covering green stormwater infrastructure topics from technical design to media coverage.
+Built by the Detroit community for the Detroit community, the Hub features real projects, local best practices, stories and resources.

-1. A map of green stormwater infrastructure projects in Detroit with locations, images and project information.
+1. A map and database of green stormwater infrastructure projects in Detroit with locations, images and project information.

 2. A knowledgebase of relevant, local resources including green stormwater infrastructure best practices, stories, educational resources and tools designed to support this work in the city of Detroit.